-- Full implementation of the Scottish Ferries Review: addressing gaps in the provision of services around the region, including in access to key ports, such as to facilitate the renewables sector.
-Also, port enhancements and developments where these are required to improve service reliability and to be able to accommodate future vessels, including making journeys more accessible. - Replacement and funding of local authority ferries / services in Orkney, Argyll and Highland.
-Including leading to local ferry service enhancements to match minimum service profiles determined by the Routes and Services Methodology Approach from the Scottish Ferries Plan.
+- Full implementation of the Scottish Ferries Review: addressing gaps in the provision of services around the region, including in access to key ports, such as to facilitate the renewables sector: Also, port enhancements and developments where these are required to improve service reliability and to be able to accommodate future vessels, including making journeys more accessible. - Replacement and funding of local authority ferries / services in Orkney, Argyll and Highland.

+Including local ferry service enhancements to match minimum service profiles determined by the Routes and Services Methodology Approach from the Scottish Ferries Plan.
 Addressing the lack of consistency on the division of responsibilities for the provision of ferry services.
+This item will include addressing service, vessel and infrastructure challenges and gaps, including removing barriers to disabled access.
+We will continue to work with our Local Authority colleagues in Orkney, Shetland, Highland and Argyll and Bute Councils to formulate a sustainable plan for the provision of local ferry services.
+We will draw on examples, such as the solutions found for the Kerrera service, and support progress through STAG and business cases with Transport Scotland and the Scottish Government.
+The principle is enshrined within Empowering Scotland's Island Communities that no Council should be left worse off by ensuring their island communities are supported through adequate ferry services is one we endorse.

-This item will include addressing service, vessel and infrastructure challenges and gaps, including removing barriers to disabled access. - Examine the feasibility and impacts of fixed links to / between fragile islands. - Support and strategy, including investment required, in ports around the region so that they can maximise freight, cruise ship and other economic potential as well as being fit for the primary ferry function, including at Stornoway (Port Masterplan), Oban, Kirkwall, Campbeltown, Craignure, Buckie Scrabster, Mallaig, Corpach, Kishorn, Inverness, Gills Bay, Wick, Invergordon, Nigg and Ardersier.
+- Examine the feasibility and impacts of fixed links to / between fragile islands.
+Consider the costs and benefits of such developments as a possible replacement for some ferry services.
+For example, consideration of fixed links on the Sounds of Harris and Barra. - Support and strategy, including investment required, in ports around the region so that they can maximise freight, cruise ship and other economic potential as well as being fit for the primary ferry function, including at Stornoway (Port Masterplan), Oban, Kirkwall, Campbeltown, Craignure, Buckie Scrabster, Mallaig, Corpach, Kishorn, Inverness, Gills Bay, Wick, Invergordon, Nigg and Ardersier.
 Also examining the opportunities for Liquid Natural Gas (LNG) Hub and bunkering in Scapa Flow.

-3.4.5.7 Air Services
+3.4.8.7 Air Services

 Air connections are critical in supporting the region's tourism and production and service industries.
-They are also critical in enabling isle residents to reach secondary and tertiary health services on the Scottish mainland.
+They are also critical in enabling island residents to reach secondary and tertiary health services on the Scottish mainland.

-- · Inverness Airport Development Plan. - Securing and improving Inverness air slots to London (in particular London Heathrow) and other Hub Airports (aspiration for two slots minimum to London Heathrow for a full day of business).
+- Inverness Airport Development Plan. - Securing and improving Inverness air slots to London (in particular London Heathrow) and other Hub Airports (aspiration for two slots minimum to London Heathrow for a full day of business).
 Reducing barriers to the worldwide market opportunity. - Supporting the requirement that any changes to Air Passenger Duty or any replacement does not negatively impact on the Highlands and Islands. - Re-introduction of a Skye Air service and development of Oban Airport. - Development of an Aviation Strategy for the region, including consideration of approaches to securing the future viability and sustainability of airfield infrastructure at the smaller air strips around the region, and extending the Air Discount Scheme to include business use and students studying in the area.

-3.4.5.8 Tourism
+3.4.8.8 Tourism